alex-pa/PostFormattingTelegramBot/README.md

 # PostFormattingTelegramBot
-Simple telegram bot (using library pyTelegramApi) for creating and formatting new posts for my telegram channel.
+Simple telegram bot using library pyTelegramBotApi for creating and formatting new posts for my telegram channel.